Fractional CMO

 • Hiring and team architecture recommendations as the marketing function scales

-• Bay Area VC ecosystem fluency: board reporting, attribution math, runway pressure
+• Bay Area VC network fluency: board reporting, attribution math, runway pressure

 Format and cadence